LatticeQCD/AnalysisToolbox/docs/_sources/physicsAnalysis/referenceScales.md.txt

 Please note that the parameterizations for $a$ have closed intervals $[\beta_{\rm min},~\beta_{\rm max}]$ in which they are valid.

-For each scale we have methods giving values in physical units along with the determination year.
-For example you can get the $r_1$ scale in fm using `r1_MILC_2010('fm')` along with its corresponding combined error bar `r1err_MILC_2010('fm')`.
-Scales that can be experimentally accessed like $f_K$ are kept in a separate module, described below.

 ## Physical constants